austin-putz/STRUCTURE/README.md

 # STRUCTURE

-Documentation for the STRUCTURE software to discover underlying population structure
+Documentation for the STRUCTURE software to discover underlying population structure.
+Commonly used in human population genetics research and animal breeding.

 # Disclaimer